Exchizz/FWC/README.md

 # FWC
 This tiny FireWall Compiler consists of a small suite of bash and python scripts to ease the process of maintaining an iptables firewall.

+# How to install
+1. Copy or link /fwc* to /usr/local/sbin/
+2. copy content of repo to /etc/firewall/

+# Usage
+1. Define zones in **fwc_zones**
+2. Add policies to **fwc_policies**
+3. Run **fwc** as root
+4. Run sudo bash /etc/firewall/up.bash
+5. If you wanna create the rules as the host boots, run /etc/firewall/up.bash during startup.

+# Description
 This firewall compiler is utilizing an Iptables designb developmed by John Hallam at SDU.
 The design split iptables rules into policies and protocols.

 * proto.sh defines protcols such as http, https, ntp etc.